StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW PARTITIONS.md

 ## Examples

-1. Display information of all regular partitions from the specified table under the specified db
+1. Display information of all regular partitions from the specified table under the specified db.

     ```SQL
     MySQL [test]> show partitions from test.site_access\G